daniellqueiroz/monitor-stat-kafka/README.md

 Data feeding :  Kafka
 Metrics dashboard:  Grafana
 Chart:  Graphite
+## Features
+- monitor at application/user views.
+- have a deeper view at business logic, what’s happening, what users are doing, how application is actually working.
+- let other (not technical) people help you monitoring the system.
+￼￼￼￼￼￼

 ##Kafka
 Apache Kafka is an open-source message broker project developed by the Apache Software Foundation written in Scala.
 The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.